-Swansea City defender Neil Taylor has pledged to come back fitter and stronger from
+Swansea City defender Neil Taylor pledges to come back stronger

 He has just begun his rehabilitation and is in a positive frame of mind.

 "I see it as a chance to come back even stronger," Taylor told BBC Wales.
 "I see this as a chance to improve my whole body, my upper-body strength."

 Taylor suffered the injury when falling awkwardly 15 minutes into the game at the Liberty Stadium.

 “You have to put it into perspective.
 Although it's a broken ankle and I'm upset, I'm in a privileged position”